Governing eCommerce as a Complex System

-My research explores how regulatory issues arising from the development of e-commerce are being governed.
+My research explores how issues of data protection arising from the development of e-commerce are being governed.
 In doing so, I question the European Union's ability to shape the ‘rules of the game’ in a complex international environment.
 I furthermore examine how interactions between public and private regulations are influencing each other.

 Through this work, I argue that international political economy scholars should go further than recognise the inherent complexity of the international realm and adopt the analytical tools put forward by complexity theory.
 I expect that this theoretical approach will allow me to produce an original contribution to the academic research being done on both e-commerce and global governance.
 It should notably contribute to critically reappraise the extensive use of neoliberal economic principles in the study of international political economy.

 My research focuses on the transatlantic relations.
 It will focus on how the European has been abl American actors have influenced each other’s.
 I will moreover limit my research to the rules pertaining to data protection.